-After surviving five full days of work, how do you feel?
-Arguably, most people would rather throw on some sweats and relax than go from business attire to cocktail attire without any time to recharge.
+We've found that most people would rather throw on some sweats and relax on a Friday night, than go from business attire to cocktail attire without any time to recharge.

-- Burnt out
+- Feel burnt out

-- Don't stay as late
+- Not stay as late

 - Spend less money